evermeer/EVReflection/README.md

 ```

 ### Custom property converters
 You can also use your own property converters.
-For this you need to implement the propertyConverters method in your object.
+For this you need to implement the propertyConverters function in your object.
 For each property you can create a custom getter and setter that will then be used by EVReflection.
 In the sample below the JSON texts 'Sure' and 'Nah' will be converted to true or false for the property isGreat.
 ```
 public class TestObject6: EVObject {
     var isGreat: Bool = false